nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Before you start...

 * **anUdder** refers to anyone using the findingbrUdders app and all the contacts in the app
-* **brUdder** refers to anyone who the user thinks is a good friend and mentee users as well
+* **brUdder** refers to peers or connections who are experiencing similar things as you
-* **mUdder** refers to anyone who is capable of teaching other Udders according to the user
+* **mUdder** refers to mentor users or connections who are more experienced in a relevant field
 </box>